xuzhang3/terraform-provider-azurerm/website/docs/r/resource_graph_query.html.markdown

 * `name` - The Name of this Resource Graph.

-* `result_kind` - Enum indicating a type of graph query.

-* `time_modified` - Date and time in UTC of the last modification that was made to this graph query definition.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: